 In this section we briefly describe the background material needed for the rest of this paper and some related work.
-We do not look at an exhaustive review of the literature on cooperative diversity for which we refer to [1, 2, 4].
-We however look at the various ways in which attacks can disrupt cooperative transmissions as there is no work that to our knowledge provides a comprehensive discussion of the possibilities.
+We do not look at an exhaustive review of the literature on cooperative diversity for which we refer to [1], [2], [4].